neo4j/graphql/.changeset/young-ducks-do.md

 "@neo4j/graphql": patch
 ---

-Federation: `@shareable` directives now propagated effectively through the schema. `resolvable` argument of the `@key` directive now stops type generation of the relevant types.
+Federation: `@shareable` directives defined on an `OBJECT` are now propagated effectively through the schema. `resolvable` argument of the `@key` directive now stops type generation of the relevant types.